 At Patagonia Lake State Park, avail of the Pontoon Boat Tours to explore the park’s lush nature and diverse wildlife.
 The park also has two boat ramps and rentals for those who wish to see the area from a different perspective.

 Cattail Cove State Park also offers the chance to enjoy the Colorado River on a watercraft.
-Their large four-lane boat ramp can accommodate boats of all sizes although be sure to check out the lake levels first!
+Their large four-lane boat ramp can accommodate boats of all sizes, including an inflatable kayak, although be sure to check out the lake levels first!

 The area along Oak Creek at Red Rock State Park is a favorite among Birders hoping to see wrens, hawks, and eagles.
 Visitors with sharp eyes may also catch sight of the rare Goldfinch flitting in and out of the park’s vegetation.